aharley/pips2/README.md

 This will produce a dataset of clips, in `pod_export/$VERSION_$SEQLEN`.
 The script will also produce some temporary folders to help write the data; these can be safely deleted afterwards.
 The script should also be safe to run in multiple threads in parallel.
 Depending on disk speeds, writing the full dataset with 4 threads should take about 24h.

-The clips will be produced in random order.
-The script is fairly friendly to multiple parallel runs, and avoids re-writing mp4s that have already been produced.

-Sometimes sampling from PointOdyssey will fail.
-This is OK.
-The script will report the reason for the failure (e.g., no valid tracks after applying augmentations), and move on to the next sample.
-Output should look like this:
+The script output should look something like this:
 ```
 .36_A_em00_aa_110247; step 000676/153264; this_step 018524; itime 3.77
 .36_A_em00_aa_110247; step 000677/153264; this_step 017116; itime 2.74